DevOps-Nirvana/Chalice-PynamoDB-Docker-Starter-Kit/README.md

 * Add automated code to automatically create the DynamoDB tables on AWS needed for this stack (stolen from the [chalice-workshop](https://chalice-workshop.readthedocs.io))
 * A simplified permissions model (allowing a user to only manage their own User object(s))
 * Make all this repo's table names automatically optionally prefixed by a "stage" name (eg: dev__modelName)
-* Auto-detects what AWS region you've deployed into and uses that in the model region
+* Auto-detects what AWS region you've deployed into, and uses that in the model region
-* Automatically adds all routes from the routes folder, a nice(r) way to keep an chalice app DRY and simple to support/develop on
+* Automatically adds all routes from the routes folder, a nice(r) way to keep a Chalice app DRY and simple to support/develop on

 # What this codebase doesn't do (yet) / TODO